Linuxfabrik/monitoring-plugins/check-plugins/file-age/README.rst

       -c, --critical CRIT   Set the critical age threshold in seconds.
 Supports ranges.
 Default: >= 31536000s (365d)
       --critical-count CRIT_COUNT
-                            Set the critical threshold for the number of critical matches found.
+                            Set the critical threshold for the number of files found within the critical age.
 Supports ranges.
-Default: > 0 --filename FILENAME   File (or directory) name to check.
+                            Default: > 0
+      --filename FILENAME   File or directory name to check.
 Supports glob in accordance with
                             https://docs.python.org/2.7/library/glob.html.
 Beware
                             of using recursive globs.
 This is mutually exclusive